dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/14/kubernetes-aws-gardener-istio-letsencrypt-dirigible.md

 === "Kubernetes"

     !!! tip "Overview"

         Kubernetes is an open source system for automating deployment, scaling, and management of containerized applications in a cluster environment.
 You can read more about Kubernetes [here](https://kubernetes.io/).

 === "AWS Route 53"

     !!! tip "Overview"

         Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service. [here](https://aws.amazon.com/route53/).

-=== note "Gardener"
+=== "Gardener"

     !!! tip "Overview"

         Deliver fully-managed clusters at scale everywhere with your own Kubernetes-as-a-Service.
 Kubernetes-native system managing the full lifecycle of conformant Kubernetes clusters as a service on Alicloud, AWS, Azure, GCP, OpenStack, EquinixMetal, vSphere, MetalStack, and Kubevirt with minimal TCO.[here](https://gardener.cloud/).

 === "Istio"

     !!! tip "Overview"

         Istio is an open source service mesh that layers transparently onto existing distributed applications.
 Istio’s powerful features provide a uniform and more efficient way to secure, connect, and monitor services. [here](https://istio.io/).

 ## Prerequisites